nabati/freelancing-in-sweden/README.md

 - **Profit and loss statement**.
 A profit and loss statement details revenues, costs, profits and losses during a given period.
 At a minimum, you will need to create this at the end of the financial year to include in your annual reports.
 - **Annual reports (Swedish: Årsredovisning)**..
 After the financial year has been concluded, your company needs to submit an annual report to Bolagsverket.
 This needs to be done at the latest seven months into the new year.

-﻿Over the last couple of years, several digital players such as Redflag or Dooer have popped up to further simplify all the accounting needs that your company might have.
-When I started out, none of these were significantly visible on my radar and thus I ﻿went with a traditional accounting company.
-However, if I ﻿had started my company today, I would probably have gone with a company similar to one of the below. ﻿
+Over the last couple of years, several digital players such as Redflag or Dooer have popped up to further simplify all the accounting needs that your company might have.
+When I started out, none of these were significantly visible on my radar and thus I went with a traditional accounting company.
+However, if I had started my company today, I would probably have gone with a company similar to one of the below.

 *Links:*